simonjd16/machine_learning/Final Project.md

 ## 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

+When evaluating my chosen algorithms performance, the 2 key evaluation metrics were Precision and Recall.
+The averages for my chosen decision tree algorithms were:
+- Precision: 0.47328
+- Recall: 0.64650